Ali al-Ghanmi: Arrest and trial

 In March 2011, the government of Bahrain brought Gulf Co-operation Council troops led by Saudi Arabian forces into the country to battle the protesters, and the protesters were dislodged from the Pearl Roundabout.
 Al-Ghanmi went into hiding to avoid the crackdown.
 His family alleged that they were threatened in an effort to make them reveal his whereabouts.
 Al-Ghanmi was discovered and arrested on 4 May.

 From September 2011 to January 2012, al-Ghanmi was held in solitary confinement, allegedly for shouting "Down, down, Hamad" in the prison yard.
 In December 2011, al-Ghanmi's lawyer alleged that al-Ghanmi had been subject to insults, abuse, and beatings by his guards.

 On 9 January 2012, al-Ghanmi was sentenced to twelve years' imprisonment by a military court for having defected from the police: two years for "disturbing the peace", three years for "incitement to hatred against the government", and seven and a half years for his going absent without leave and his participation in the rallies.

 Responses

-Al Wefaq, Bahrain's main opposition party, said that al-Ghanmi arrest is "yet another prove that the government only recognizes Bassiouni Report when it comes to official statements for media consumption".
+Al Wefaq, Bahrain's main opposition party, said that al-Ghanmi arrest is "yet another proof that the government only recognizes Bassiouni Report when it comes to official statements for media consumption".